Nezteb/remote_assessment/README.md

 # Remote Coding Assessment

-There are two ways to run/test this
+There are two ways to run/test this: Docker and locally.

 ## Docker